 You might receive a “surprise bill” (or unexpected bill) if: (1) you obtain services from a non-participating provider while you were receiving a service from a participating provider or facility, or (2) you obtain services from a non-participating provider during a service previously approved or authorized by Harvard Pilgrim where you did not knowingly select a non-participating provider.

 Generally, this means “category.”
-Our prescription drug plans put medications into different tiers with different cost-sharing amounts.
-Some of our medical plans also put providers into tiers with different cost-sharing amounts.
+Our prescription drug plans put medications into different tiers with different cost sharing amounts.
+Some of our medical plans put providers into tiers with different cost sharing amounts, as well.